wba6/SDL_Astro/README.md

 # SDL_Astro
-A game similar to astroids with a few extra features
+A game similar to astroids with a few extra features built in c++ using SDL2